fernando-romulo-silva/ant-common-tasks/README.md

 # execute
 ant install
 ```
-It'll create jar and put it into the $ANT_HOME/lib folder, thus you'll able to be inherited.
+It'll create jar and put it into the $ANT_HOME/lib folder, thus you'll able to you use it.

 # How to Use